MrOrgani/3615Tube/server/README.md

 brew install mongodb-community

 --> setup for 42 computers
+mongod --config ~/.brew/etc/mongod.conf

-(Usually we put mongodb info in /data/db but no access in 42) mkdir -p ~/data/db vim ~/.brew/etc/mongod.conf --> modify the dbpath from "vim ~/.brew/etc/mongod.conf" to "~/data/db" you can now run mongo to start cli
+(Usually we put mongodb info in /data/db but no access in 42) mkdir -p ~/goinfre/data/db
+FALSE -- vim ~/.brew/etc/mongod.conf --> modify the dbpath from "vim ~/.brew/etc/mongod.conf" to "~/goinfre/data/db"
+FALSE -- you can now run mongo to start cli

 # clean architecture objective !